abelsiqueira/blog/_posts/2017/2017-05-09-introduction-to-performance-profile.md

 ### Performance Profile

+Described by Dolan and Moré [1] --

+> (Edit: 08/08/2022) Professor André L. Tits brought to my attention the 1996 paper by Tits and Yang [3] that was already doing a profile comparison using a cumulative distribution of relative time.

-Develop by Dolan and Moré [1], the performance profile takes into account the number of problems solved as well as the cost it took to solve it.
+-- the performance profile takes into account the number of problems solved as well as the cost it took to solve it.
 It scaled the cost of solving the problem according to the best solver for that problem.
 Given a set of problems $P$ and a set of algorithms $S$, we define